shreygx/Word2Vec/README.md

 The file galytix.py is the fully compiled python file which can be executed on google colab or any other IDE.
 I am also uploading the galytix.ipynb file in which you can see the executed results.

+I have used the data in batches for less memory usage and faster processing.

+We can further optimize the code in future by modularization , optimization:Explore batch processing, parallelization, and efficient NumPy usage for computational efficiency.
+We can make the code more efficient by removing the stop words and enhancing the model even further.